mankiratsarwara/mankiratsarwara/README.md

 - SQL (Oracle, MySQL)
 - Google Firebase/Firestore

-I suggest looking at my pinned repositories below to see the kinds of application I have built!
+I suggest looking at my pinned repositories below to see the kinds of applications that I have built!

 Thanks for visiting my profile and have a great day.